 With the answers to these questions, start brainstorming your topic ideas and narrow them down to more specific areas.

 For example, if your podcast is about personal development, you can narrow it down to topics like productivity, leadership, or motivation.
-Doing this exercise will help you plan your episodes later to maintain your focus.
+Doing this exercise will help you plan new episodes later to maintain your focus.

 But you might be thinking you can’t compete with podcasts on a similar topic.
 Don’t worry.
-It might sound cliche but just be you.
+It might sound cliche, but just be you.

-If this is a subject you have plenty of knowledge on, you can use your unique insights, voice, and perspective to stand out.
+If this is a subject you have plenty of knowledge of, you can use your unique insights, voice, and perspective to stand out.
 After all, being authentic to yourself helps people relate to you better.

 Once you know what you’ll talk about in your episodes, it’s time to start getting set up.

 Key Steps on How to Start a Podcast